speedie1337/spmenu/docs/docs.md

 spmenu also has .Xresources (xrdb) support built in.
 It reads the xrdb (.Xresources database) on runtime.
-You may disable it by passing -nxrdb, or enable it by padding -xrdb.
+You may disable it by passing -nxrdb, or enable it by passing -xrdb.
 You can also set this in the config file.

 You can also use wildcards (such as `*`) to achieve a global colorscheme.
 Programs like `pywal` do this to apply universal colorschemes.